futzu/SCTE35_threefive/README.md

 ---
 ### `New Stuff`
 `Specify a charset for Upid data by setting threefive.upids.charset` [`issue #55`](https://github.com/futzu/scte35-threefive/issues/55)

-*  threefive.upids.charset applies to UPID types:
+*  `threefive.upids.charset` will set a charset for the following upid types:

    * `0x01` (Deprecated)
    * `0x02` (Deprecated)
    * `0x03` (AdID)